mnridao/MFC-Numerics-2/README.md

 * matplotlib (v3.9.2)
 * scipy (v1.14.1)

-## What
+## What to do
-Running main.py produces the plots in my report.
+* Running main.py produces the plots in my report (under 10 mins for me!).